Biden says platforms like Facebook are 'killing people' with Covid misinformation - Local News 8

 The source said Biden officials who had taken concerns about vaccine misinformation to Facebook had concluded that the company was either not “taking this very seriously, or they are hiding something,” due to what they view as Facebook’s unwillingness to tackle vaccine misinformation.

-A Facebook spokesperson did not directly respond to the source’s characterization of the company’s efforts but told CNN that Facebook is working to tackle Covid-19 misinformation and has launched initiatives like a vaccine appointment tool.
+“President Biden’s goal was for 70% of Americans to be vaccinated by July 4.
+Facebook is not the reason this goal was missed,” Guy Rose, Facebook’s vice president of integrity, wrote in a post on the company’s website.

+Earlier Saturday, a Facebook official, speaking anonymously to discuss conversations the company has had with the Biden administration, told CNN, “In private exchanges the Surgeon General has praised our work, including our efforts to inform people about Covid-19.
+They knew what they were doing.
+The White House is looking for scapegoats for missing their vaccine goals.”

-Earlier Friday, White House press secretary Jen Psaki blasted social media platforms for taking insufficient action on misinformation.
+White House press secretary Jen Psaki blasted social media platforms on Friday for taking insufficient action on misinformation.

 “Why don’t we all participate in a process that will help provide accurate information out there?”
 Psaki said.

-The White House doesn’t find Facebook’s response and information sharing surrounding vaccine misinformation sufficient, Psaki said Friday.
+The White House doesn’t find Facebook’s response and information sharing surrounding vaccine misinformation sufficient, Psaki said.

 On Thursday, Psaki cited four actions the administration wants social media platforms to take: measure and publicly share the impact of misinformation on their platform, implement a more robust enforcement strategy, take faster action against harmful posts and promote quality information in their feed algorithm.

-Note: This story has been updated with additional comments from Facebook on Saturday.